Subaru-PFS/spt_target_uploader/docs/docs/issues.md

 ### Pointing simulation does not seem to finish

-It is a known issue that the plotting library (`hvplot`) cannot render more than 4000 polygons.
+There are some cases for which the pointing simulation seems to stuck.
+This includes the cases such as plotting more than 4000 polygons (apparently `hvplot` issue), using Firefox with many pointings, using the excessive use of memory, web server's timeout, etc.

+For troubleshoot, consider the following:

+- Please reload and re-start the simulation.
-If your target list is large and/or exposure time is long, please consider reducing them.
+- If your target list is large and/or exposure time is long, consider reducing them.

-In general, the computational time is long, but sometimes it freezes due to the excessive use of memory, the web server's timeout, etc.
-You can try to reload and start the simulation again.
+- If you are using Firefox, try with different browsers using other than the Gecko engine.

+Note that the computation may be terminated once the running time reaches 15 minutes or the number of pointings exceeds 200 in a given resolution mode.

 If you are not sure what's going on, please contact us.

-Note that the computation will be terminated once the running time reaches 15 minutes.

 ### Tables are not displayed correctly